 Wisconsin law requires mitigation for wetland impacts approved under wetland individual permits and some projects authorized under the nonfederal wetland exemption.
 There are three options for satisfying compensatory mitigation requirements.

-Types of Compensatory Mitigation
+Wetland Compensatory Mitigation Options

 - Wetland Mitigation Banking